DHBW-H2F/H2F_control_deploy/README.md

 - Add the generated file to `./files`
 - Add the file to the `influx_migrate_file` variable in `host_vars/<hostname>/vars.yml`

+> Make sure to remove it from the configuration after this initial install otherwise each subsequent update will reupload the data

 ## Running
 Run the playbook, this will install and setup all service.
 And can take a few minutes (30 mins) to finish :

 `ansible-playbook -v -i inventory/hosts playbook.yaml`

-If everything went correctly you should now be able to access the services :
+If everything went correctly the interface should have started and you should now be able to access the services :
 - Grafana at http://grafana.<hostname>
 - InfluxDB at http://influx.<hostname>
 - The webUI at http://webui.<hostname>